MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L03_Managed_Identity_for_Projects_and_Pipelines.md

    - **AzureResourceManagerTemplateDeployment**: Deploys the Azure App Service web app using bicep template.
    - **AzureRmWebAppDeployment**: Publishes the Web site to the Azure App Service web app.

    > [!NOTE]
    > In case the deployment fails, navigate to the pipeline run page and select **Rerun failed jobs** to invoke another pipeline run.

+   > [!NOTE]
-1. Your pipeline will take a name based on the project name.
+   > Your pipeline will take a name based on the project name.
 Let's **rename** it for identifying the pipeline better.

 1. Go to **Pipelines > Pipelines**, select the recently created pipeline, select the ellipsis and then select **Rename/move** option.